I am a proud member both of The Magic Circle and of Equity. But what are they and what does my membership mean to you?

 Gaining membership to The Magic Circle is often just the first step for many members, as there are actually THREE degrees of membership.

-The magician can opt to undertake a further, more rigorous performance examination, which is assessed under far stricter criteria.
+More experienced performers sometimes volunteer to take a further, more rigorous examination with stricter criteria.
 If successful, the magician will then be able to use the title Associate of The Inner Magic Circle (A.I.M.C).

-A.I.M.C is as far as it’s possible to progress by ability alone and this is the degree that I was proud to be awarded in 2007.
+A.I.M.C is as far as it’s possible to progress by ability alone.
+I was proud to receive this degree in 2007.

 The Magic Circle also makes a number of individual awards each year.
 The most well-known of these are:-